egis/ProjectBootstrap/README.md

 1. `gradle setup`
 1. `gradle install`
 1. Install NPM packages: `npm run setup`
+1. Create a deployment package: `gradle upgrade`
+1. Deploy it (be sure to have PT running at this step): `pt deploy build/distributions/myproject-upgrade.zip`.
+Replace the zip filename with the one for your project.
+Check the PT log for errors and make sure there are none.
 1. Export PT work dir to env var for 'npm run dev' to work correctly: `export WORK_DIR=/opt/PaperTrail`
 1. `npm run dev`